EzequielMejiasMelo/team-profile-gen/README.md

 [Check out this link for a video demo](https://drive.google.com/file/d/1mp2jWRMfq4tP3v7oqkojuNhKE6rTuUpf/view?usp=sharing)

 When you run `node index.js`, the application uses `inquirer` package to prompt you in the command line.
-One these are entered, the reponses are passed to he application to generate the markdown.
-The generation for the Table of Contents also takes into account your reponses and will not created sections that you did not provide an answer for.
+Once these are entered, the reponses are passed to the application to generate the HTML.
+The generation for the HTML takes into account your reponses and will not create cards for team mebers that you did not provide an answer for.

-Lastly, the `fs` module will then write the generated markdown to your project's `index.html` file.
+Lastly, the `fs` module will then write the generated HTML to your project's `index.html` file.
 See my example name `index.html` located in the `dist` folder in the repository.

 ## Testing